DeuxHuitHuit/tailwindify-props/README.md

 ## The tailwindify helper

 Doing string interpolation to generate our classes isn't that complicated when you have simple values.
-But a value something like this is more difficult to parse:
+But a value like this is more difficult to parse:

 ```svelte
 <MyComponent padding="24|28|sm:32|lg:40" />